-Fast food may make immune system more aggressive: study
+Fast food may make immune system more aggressive: Study

 By PTI | Published: 14th January 2018 04:36 PM |

-Berlin, Jan 14 (PTI) Junk food can make the body's defences more aggressive in the long term, according to a study which found that the immune system reacts similarly to a high fat and high calorie diet as to a bacterial infection.
+BERLIN: Junk food can make the body's defences more aggressive in the long term, according to a study which found that the immune system reacts similarly to a high fat and high-calorie diet as to a bacterial infection.

-Even long after switching to a healthy diet, inflammation toward innate immune stimulation is more pronounced.
+Even long after switching to a healthy diet, inflammation of innate immune stimulation is more pronounced.

 These long-term changes may be involved in the development of arteriosclerosis and diabetes, diseases linked to Western diet consumption, researchers said.